When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 The First Thing I Do: I Pause (Even for 30 Seconds)

+When I feel overwhelmed, I stop trying to fix everything immediately.
+This is hard — because the mind wants action.
 But I’ve learned that calm doesn’t come from doing more; it comes from pausing first.

 My simple pause practice:

-I stop what I’m doing
+I stop what I’m doing.

-I take 3 slow breaths
+I take 3 slow breaths.

-I place my feet flat on the ground
+I place my feet flat on the ground.

 I remind myself: “I don’t need to solve everything right now.”